 Visual Impact Screening from Linear Park Traffic and access Transport Assessment required.
 This should include: assessment of the best access to and from the site; the effects of heavy good vehicles movements to and from the site; an assessment of the effects of vehicle movements across the borough; minimising vehicle movements passed residents in Old Wolverton Road; assessment of alternative modes of travel by rail or canal; accessibility for people to the site including a green travel plan.
 Connection to MRF How the two waste management sites could integrate.
 Design High quality design is expected for both built development and site layout, including landscaping.
+Noise Assessment of the impact on noise sensitive receptors.

-A8 Delivery: This option could be delivered through public and private sector investment, separately or potentially in partnership.
-The site could also be delivered by compulsory purchase powers.
+A8 Delivery: The Council's Cabinet resolved on 6 March 2007 to acquire this site, including making and implementing a Compulsory Purchase Order under section 226(1) (a) of the Town and Country Planning Act 1990, and authorised the Head of Legal Services to acquire the site either by agreement or compulsorily.
+The proposed acquisition has been achieved by agreement without recourse to CPO powers and the Council has now acquired the unencumbered freehold interest in the property.
 The site's potential to accommodate strategic waste uses will be safeguarded through the planning process.
 It is anticipated that the site will come forward for use as a residual waste treatment facility in 2012/13.
 This date could be brought forward if an alternative or simpler waste plant was proposed.
 A reserve site has been identified in case the Old Wolverton site is not available.